GuillaumeGermain/NLP/README.md

 ## Lessons learned

 ### Test on the right dataset!
-An initial mistake was to train and test the classifiers on sets which were a mix of both datasets.
+My initial mistake was to train and test the classifiers on a mix of both datasets.
 This lead to very surprisingly good results!
-But it was not representative of the performance on the initial test set (what actually really mattered).
+But it was not representative of the performance on the initial test set, what actually really mattered.

 ### Sparsity is a problem
 The matrix after tokenization is definitely very sparse.
-The matrix size is HUGE compared to the information in it.
+The matrix size is HUGE compared to the information it contains.
 The information density is very low.
 This is a serious performance problem, as each cell has to be processed, whether it contains one more dumb 0 or not.
 Applying feature scaling changed the 0s by many mean values, but the information density was still the same (appalling).

 ### System Performance
 The matrix size is basically training set size * vocabulary size.
 So it could vary from 1000 x 1000 to 50'000 x 18'000 depending on encoding choices.
 Scripts happened to run quite long.
 So I added printing to get intermediate results during the processing.
-After many runs, it got nicer and nicer as it was my main tool for evaluating results.
+After many runs, it got nicer and nicer as it was my main tool to evaluate results.

-First, running with around 18K words and not so small datasets, it took around 25 minutes to process all the methods Then I started logging the times (a very interesting information BTW) and printing results after each new prediction.
+First, running with around 18K words and not so small datasets, it took around 25 minutes to process all the methods.
+Then I started logging the times (a very interesting information BTW) and printing results after each new prediction.

 Unfortunately, the system performance could not be improved, as I was mainly using standard fitting functions of traditional algorithms.
-Trying to writing them in PYthon was not an option (Python per se is awfully slow), and their implementation in C/C++ was definitively better than what I could have dome myself.
+Trying to writing them in Python was not an option (Python per se is awfully slow), and their implementation in C/C++ was definitively better than what I could have dome myself.
-My options were to play

 ### Experiment conclusions
 After many tries, I came to the conclusion that using this new dataset was doing more harm than good.